Potential First monthly-therapy for both the

-DARE-HRT1 PHASE 1 CLINICAL TRIAL STUDY DESIGN
+DARE-HRT1 PHASE 1/2 CLINICAL TRIAL

 The study was conducted by the company’s wholly owned subsidiary in Australia.